willybob7/OfficialAmbirSite/README.md

 things needed to do yet:
-add privacy policy on footer
-contact info will go on the footer ability to add more pictures
+get rid of the policy dropdown to prevent side scroll on mobile site add privacy policy on footer contact info will go on the footer ability to add more pictures